 For senior citizens who come from the field of counseling, the Master of Arts in Counseling with a concentration in Clinical Mental Health can be a way to expand their knowledge and continue their learning.
 The program is designed to provide students with a range of intervention and diagnostic skills, this degree program relevant in the field of social services and many other community settings.

 It has a flexible, online format that is suitable for long-distance learners, especially for older adults who want to earn a degree from home.

 North Carolina State University

 A powerhouse in science, technology, and engineering, the North Carolina State University is also at the forefront of humanities and social sciences.
-One of the offerings is the Master of Youth, Family, and Community Sciences.
+One of the offerings is the Master of Mental Health Counseling.